Sun-lab/STpath-CRC/README.md

-# STPath-COAD: Spatial Transcriptomics Pathology for Colorectal Cancer
+# STPath-CRC: Spatial Transcriptomics Pathology for Colorectal Cancer

 A comprehensive computational framework for predicting cell type proportions in colorectal cancer H&E images using multiple foundation models and machine learning approaches.